Sunil Gupta: From Here to Eternity

 Text in English

 Published in association with The Photographers' Gallery, London; and Ryerson Image Centre, Toronto.

 Supported using public funding by Arts Council England.
 Also supported by The Bagri Foundation, London.

 Delivery & Returns

-Autograph is a charity run by a small team, and our staff are working remotely due to Covid-19.
+Autograph is a charity run by a small team.
+Due to social distancing, our staff are still working remotely at times.
 This means it may take longer than usual for you to receive your order.

-We aim to ship orders once a week.
-However, due to regional lockdowns, staff availability, and factors beyond our control it may take more time for your order to be dispatched.
+Books and merchandise are sent via Royal Mail, and we will ship items once a week, on Thursdays.
 You will be sent an email when your order has shipped, and we will also email you if it is delayed.
-Thank you for your patience, and for supporting Autograph.
+Thank you for your patience and for supporting Autograph.